valderman/haste-compiler/doc/porting-guide.md

   * GHC.HastePrim and Haste.Handle should be included in base.

+  * GHC.IO.Handle should be updated to use Haste's definitions for handle functions.

   * Basic Show instances should make use of GHC.HastePrim for performance reasons.
 These are found in GHC.Float and GHC.Show.